 Though making this veggie moussaka does take time to prepare, there’s nothing complicated here (much like my meat lasagna or veggie lasagna recipes).

-It’s totally a labour of love, but SO worth it!
+It’s totally a labour of love, but it’s so worth it!

-The lentils are flavoured with warming spices, like cinnamon, nutmeg, and a touch of clove, as well as savoury oregano and spicy chili flakes.
+The lentils are flavoured with warming spices, like cinnamon, nutmeg, and a touch of cloves, as well as savoury oregano and spicy chili flakes.

 Plus, there’s roasted eggplant, spinach and a creamy custard topping with crumbly salty feta.
 Serve with a side of pesto pasta salad and you have yourself one belly satisfying meal!